c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.15
+- Added a small bar at the bottom so YOU can get to this project on GitHub and open up issues or something :P
+- Fixed an issue which seems to have been only present on Windows 7
+- Added check for the given Filepath.
+If the provided path doesn't lead to an existing file, the Icon will stay Grayscaled!
+This is mainly to check filepaths via CLI

 ## v1.14
 - Added CustomPatches (for more information about these, refer to the included CustomPatch Readme.txt)
 - Added a little bit of highlighting to the current section the mouse is over